 Back up your important data.

 With Windows, you never know what could go wrong.
 So be prepared and do your Windows housekeeping.
-You can read more in our article on what to do before you upgrade to the Windows 10 Fall Creators Update.
+You’ll find detailed instructions in our article on what to do before you upgrade to the Windows 10 Fall Creators Update.

 As Windows Insider, you’ll always run the latest Windows 10 builds.
 It’s the fast lane to new features, but you also risk facing countless bugs and problems with the operating system.
 Are you up for the challenge?